tahsina13/bedrock-api/README.md

 POST /api/sessions/:id/logs
 ```

 Uploads session tracing logs.

-Intended usage: upload tracing artifacts for the given session.
-The current handlers are not implemented in the codebase (returns HTTP 501).
-When implemented, this endpoint is expected to accept file uploads (multipart/form-data) containing the logs/artifacts for the session.
+This endpoint is expected to be used by the FileMD service to accept file uploads (multipart/form-data) containing the logs/artifacts for the session.

 Example curl (upload session logs):